andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 # Invert Your Participation Mode
-## Why Open Spaces Conferences Change Everything (and How to Run One)
+## How Open Spaces Conferences Change Everything (and How to Run One)

 ---